SCOLive

 OVERVIEW

-The objective of the SCOLive project (shown in the figure below) is to create an observatory that would allow a better understanding of the conditions of appearance of olive tree diseases and to anticipate treatments.
-It will associate all the actors (occasional and professional farmers, individually or in association, and interlocutors of the territorial engineering) to map all the diseases and parasites that can harm the olive tree and thus provide relevant information to help the local public authorities in their decision making.
+The SCOLive project (shown in the figure below) has set up an observatory to provide a better understanding of the conditions of appearance of olive tree diseases and to anticipate treatments.
+Using a mobile application, it brings together all the actors (occasional and professional farmers, individually or in association, and interlocutors of the territorial engineering) to map all the diseases and parasites that can harm the olive tree and thus provide relevant information to help the local public authorities in their decision making.

-- with the help of short-term forecasts, to anticipate treatments and limit the consequences of these diseases,
+• in the short-term forecasts, to anticipate treatments and limit the consequences of these diseases,

-- with the help of medium and long term forecasts (IPCC type), to remedy the climatic consequences in terms of health and geographical distribution of the olive tree
+• in the medium and long term forecasts (IPCC type), to remedy the climatic consequences in terms of health and geographical distribution of the olive tree

 © ACRI-ST

-The SCOLive observatory project is submitted by a consortium led by ACRI-ST, with the Communauté d'Agglomération du Pays de Grasse (CAPG, community of agglomeration of the country of Grasse), which includes 23 municipalities and scientific laboratories, French, Italian and Spanish, experts in the biology of the olive tree and ecological niche models.
+To achieve this, the SCOLive observatory project has brought together a consortium led by ACRI-ST, with the Communauté d'Agglomération du Pays de Grasse (CAPG, community of agglomeration of the country of Grasse), which includes 23 municipalities and scientific laboratories, French, Italian and Spanish, experts in the biology of the olive tree and ecological niche models.
 The Syndicat Interprofessionnel de l'Olive de Nice (interprofessional syndicate of the olive of Nice) also supports the project.

 Methodology

-SIMPLEX, the "citizen" information feedback and environmental analysis tool, has been awarded the ADEME label, as part of the PIA biodiversity (TRL 7).
-It allows to contextualize the observation in its environment (wind, rainfall, vegetation density, ...) thanks to a direct link with Copernicus data through DIAS and Sentinel-2 and Sentinel-3 data.
+ACRI-ST has developed a tool for citizen feedback and environmental analysis.
+It enables observations to be contextualised within their environment (wind, rainfall, vegetation density, etc.) thanks to a direct link with Copernicus data and Sentinel-2 and Sentinel-3 data.
 These citizen reports are ingested in a database containing also Earth observation data as well as environmental conditions in which diseases and pests are observed.
 This information is then mined to define ecological niches by involving Artificial Intelligence (MLP/NN type, see Ashraf et al. 2017).

 Different levels of users:

-- This project relies on participatory science to collect data, and the first users will be the private collectors, who maintain a tradition that is well established in the Grasse region.
-From other services already developed by ACRI-ST (on the geolocation of jellyfish for example), we know from experience that individuals are willing to participate in these programs when the purpose is clear and they find an interest.
-This would be the case by offering them to follow the geographical evolution of diseases and to receive notifications and advice when a risk appears.
+• This project relies on participatory science to collect data, and the first users are the private collectors, who maintain a tradition that is well established in the Grasse region.
+In return, the SCOLive app enables them to track the geographical evolution of diseases and to receive notifications and advice when a risk appears.

 Grasse, France